This feature allows you to view your educational path, if you enrolled in previous years

 2. Examples of media activism aimed at countering discrimination.

-The in-depth work aims to stimulate students' reflection and creativity by applying them to the creation of group projects that will address the topics covered in the Laboratory.
+The in-depth work aims to stimulate students' reflection and creativity by applying them to the creation of group projects that will address the topics covered in the Laboratory

-LABORATORY ON MEDIA ACTIVISM AND GENDER ISSUES2nd6ITA
+LABORATORY ON MEDIA ACTIVISM 2nd6SPS/08ITA

 Educational objectives

+The course consists of two modules that will proceed in synergy.
 The first one, Sociology of Digital Media, is aimed at providing students with the theoretical and empirical frameworks of the sociology of digital media.
 Particular emphasis will be given to gain knowledge regarding the interplay between:

 a. web cultures and communicative practices connected to specific digital environments, focusing on social networking platforms;